Scuderia Vittoria

-Scuderia Vittoria is a British motor racing team.
+Scuderia Vittoria was a British motor racing team.
 The team was formed in late 2010 and is the brainchild of ex-BTCC racers Tom Ferrier and Danny Buxton along with multiple GT and single-seater championship team manager, Piers Masarati.
 The Middlesex based team ran a Ferrari 458 GT3 and a Ginetta G50 GT4 car in the 2011 British GT season.
 They also fielded up to 4 Renault Clio's in the UK Renault Clio Cup series.

 At the conclusion of the 2011 season, the team had achieved 12 wins over both classes with their maiden win at the first round of the British GT championship at Oulton Park.